 With the election a few days away, you may find that you have employees who would like to demonstrate their allegiance to particular political parties or actively campaign for a chosen party.
 These activities can be problematical for employers.
-Park City have produced this brief guide for employers to demonstrate how you can manage political activities in your own workplace in the run up to the general election on 6th May.
+Park City has produced this brief guide for employers to demonstrate how you can manage political activities in your own workplace in the run-up to the general election on 6th May.

 Make it clear to your employees what is acceptable:

 You should make your employees aware of what behaviour is acceptable and conversely, what behaviour will not be tolerated.
 You should communicate to your employees that, if their behaviour disrupts their work or infringes on other employees’ working activities, then they may be disciplined by line managers.
 As an employer you should always remember that, if an employee’s activities affect other employees from doing their work, you are well within your rights to stop those activities.

 If you believe that electioneering (such as the distributing of political leaflets or the promoting of candidates) is disruptive, then you are within your rights to take action to prevent the disruption and to stop the detrimental effect this may have on the company.

 Use your HR Department: